FormidableLabs/builder-victory-component/dev/CONTRIBUTING.md

 }}
 ```

 When writing a new component please reference other Victory components when deciding on a set of props.
-When writing a component for use with VictoryChart, the API should close to a strict superset of the props described in other components like [`VictoryBar`](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-bar/victory-bar.js#L46)
+When writing a component for use with VictoryChart, the API should include the following props:

+- `name`
+- `animate`
+- `categories`
+- `labels`
+- `data`
+- data accessors, usually `x` and `y`
+- `domain` and `scale`
+- `domainPadding`
+- rendered components, usually `dataComponent`, `labelComponent`, `groupComponent`, and `containerComponent`
+- `events` and `sharedEvents`
+- required layout props: `height`, `width`, and `padding`
+- `style` and `theme`

 ### Animation

 Victory Components animate via a flexible animation wrapper `VictoryTransition` which handles load animations and entrance and exit transitions before interpolation between sets of props with `VictoryAnimation`.
-All Victory components that render elements (not HOCs that are only responsible for coodinating other components) should return the component wrapped in `VictoryTransition` as in this [example](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L469).
+All Victory components that render elements (not higher order components that are only responsible for coodinating other components) should return the component wrapped in `VictoryTransition` as in this [example](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L469).
 Components should also expose their set of transiton parameters via a static method.
 Most components will use standard transitions: either discrete [as in VictoryScatter](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L22) or continuous [as in VictoryLine](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-line/victory-line.js#L21).
 It also possible to define custom default transitions where appropriate.
-For example [VictoryBar defines custom transitions](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-bar/victory-bar.js#L29) which cause the barse to rise from zero.
+For example [VictoryBar defines custom transitions](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-bar/victory-bar.js#L29) which cause the bars to rise from zero.
 These transitions and other animation properties can all be defined by users via the `animate` prop.

 ### Events

 Victory's event system is as general as possible, with no hard-coded events.
 Events may be attached to any rendered element, and may target any other rendered element.
 In order for this system to work, all Victory components need to precalculate the props that will be provided to each element they will be responsible for rendering, and expose that calculation as a static method `getBaseProps` for higher order Victory components to use.
 The `getBaseProps` method should return an object with props stored by `eventKey` or `index` and type (usually `data` or `labels`).
 See [this example from VictoryScatter](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/helper-methods.js#L8).
 Events should be set up in the constructor of each component, and referenced when `componentWillMount` or `componentWillReceiveProps`, [like so](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L368).
 Events are then [bound to each rendered element](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L396), and any modifications caused by events and stored on state are [merged with the props of the rendered component](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L399).
-Any higher components that are responsible for coordinating other Victory components (_i.e._ VictoryChart, VictoryGroup) should make use of the [`VictorySharedEvents` wrapper](https://github.com/FormidableLabs/victory-core/blob/master/src/victory-shared-events/victory-shared-events.js)
+Any higher components that are responsible for coordinating other Victory components (_i.e._ VictoryChart, VictoryGroup) should make use of the [`VictorySharedEvents` wrapper](https://github.com/FormidableLabs/victory-core/blob/master/src/victory-shared-events/victory-shared-events.js).